scorpiodiagrams/fdg/wiki/appendix_a.md

 (define square (lambda (x) (* x x)))
 ```

-we can then use the symbols =pi= and =square wherever the numeral or the $\lambda$-expression could appear.
+we can then use the symbols #Code(pi) and =square wherever the numeral or the $\lambda$-expression could appear.
 For example, the area of the surface of a sphere of radius 5 meters is

 ```Scheme
 (* 4 pi (square 5))